danimelchor/clypi/docs/api/parsers.md

 ### `List`

 The `List` parser parses comma-separated values into a list of parsed elements.
+The CLI parser will, by default, pass in multiple arguments as a list of strings to the top-level `List` parser.
+Nested items will be parsed by splitting the string by commas.

 ```python
 List(inner: Parser[T])